 One such medicinal plant is Nasturtium officinale (NO), commonly known as watercress, an herbaceous perennial, which belongs to the Brassicaceae family and is native to Western Asia, Europe, India and Africa.
-Traditionally, the leaves of this plant are used to treat glycemia, lipidemia, hypertension, gastroenteritis, hypothyroidism, etc. (21,22).
+Traditionally, the leaves of this plant are used to treat glycemia, lipidemia, hypertension, gastroenteritis, hypothyroidism, etc. (Al-Snafi 2020; Hibbert and Taylor 2022).
 Besides, NO is a diuretic and can be used in several urinary tract conditions such as kidney stones.
-The pharmacological effects of NO are largely chemical components. due to its Glucosinolates, isothiocyanates, and polyphenols are some of the important secondary metabolites in this plant which make it an attractive candidate in the food and cosmetic industry (23,24).
-It has been shown that the hydroalcoholic extract of the aerial parts of NO is able to decrease lipid peroxidation, glutathione levels, and mitochondrial swelling among mitochondria isolated from kidney tissue previously exposed to gentamicin (25).
-Other findings show that N. officinale extract (NOE) is able to reduce serum concentrations of uric acid, malondialdehyde (MDA), and creatinine in vancomycin-induced nephrotoxicity а model.
-NO has also shown protective effects against liver damage via reducing the serum alkaline phosphatase(ALP), aspartate aminotransferase (AST), alanine and transaminase (ALT) activity (21,26).
+The pharmacological effects of NO are largely chemical components. due to its Glucosinolates, isothiocyanates, and polyphenols are some of the important secondary metabolites in this plant which make it an attractive candidate in the food and cosmetic industry (Chaudhary et al. 2023; Chaudhary, Hisham and Mohamed 2018).
+It has been shown that the hydroalcoholic extract of the aerial parts of NO is able to decrease lipid peroxidation, glutathione levels, and mitochondrial swelling among mitochondria isolated from kidnev tissue previously exposed to gentamicin (Shahani et al. 2017).
+Other findings show that N. officinale extract (NOE) is able to reduce serum concentrations of uric acid. malondialdehyde (MDA), and creatinine in vancomycin-induced nephrotoxicity model.
+NO has also shown protective effects against liver damage via reducing the serum phosphatase(ALP), alkaline aspartate aminotransferase (AST), and alanine transaminase (ALT) activity (Al-Snafi 2020; Doustimotlagh et al. 2020).